-Appendix 7 Recruitment and Selection Checklist
+Recruitment and Selection Checklist Appendix 7

-Initials Date Vacancy advertised.
-Advertisement includes reference to safeguarding policy, that is, statement of commitment to safeguarding and promoting welfare of children and need for successful applicant to be DBS checked Application form on receipt - Scrutinised - any discrepancies/anomalies/gaps in employment and signed to confirm that the applicant accepts the content is true.
-Two References.
-Sought directly from referee on short-listed candidates.
-This should be the head teacher (or most senior manager) within the organisation; ask recommended specific questions around suitability to work with children.
-Interview arrangements - Supporting evidence to verify that at least one member of the interview panel for recruitment has completed safer recruitment training.
-Copy of Interview notes - Explores applicants' suitability for work with children as well as for the post Note: identity and qualifications of successful applicant verified on day of interview by scrutiny of appropriate original documents; copies of documents taken and placed on file; where appropriate applicant completed application for DBS disclosure Conditional offer of appointment: pre appointment checks.
-Offer of appointment is made conditional on satisfactory completion of the following pre- appointment checks and, for non-teaching posts, a probationary period Identity - copies of relevant documents kept in file Qualifications - copied of relevant documents kept in file Evidence of permission to work in UK, if required DBS certificate - satisfactory DBS certificate checked DBS Barred list - person is not prohibited from taking up the post Childcare(Disqualification) Regulations 2009 Disclaimer- For any staff who work in childcare provision or who are directly concerned with the management of such provision as defined in the statutory guidance.
-Health - the candidate is medically fit Prohibition - (for anybody undertaking teaching work in any type of school) the member of staff has not been included in the prohibition list or interim prohibition list Qualified Teacher Status (QTS) - (for teaching posts in maintained schools) the teacher has obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in FE colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE) or Certificate of Education (Cert.
-Ed) awarded by a higher education institution, or the FE Teaching Certificate conferred by an awarding body Statutory induction (for teachers who obtained QTS after 7 May 1999) Each member of staff must have been given a copy of the following documents, with signed verification of receipt and that they have read and understood them Copy of organisation's child protection policy Copy of Guidance for safer working practice Copy of organisation's whistleblowing procedures Copy of Keeping Children Safe in Education (most updated version) including a copy of Annex A Copy of the school's ICT Acceptable use policy Copy of the organisations online safety policy Child Protection training and induction
+-interview: Initials Date cumentation- Job specification and description includes relevant statements about erences etc ancy advertised (where appropriate) Advertisement includes reference to eguarding policy, that is, statement of commitment to safeguarding and promoting fare of children and need for successful applicant to be DBS checked plications on receipt - Scrutinised - any discrepancies/anomalies/gaps in ployment and signed to confirm that the applicant accepts the content is true. o References ight directly from referee on short-listed candidates; ask recommended specific estions; include statement about liability for accuracy erview arrangements - At least two interviewers; panel members have authority to point; have met and agreed issues and questions/assessment criteria/standards erview - Explores applicants' suitability for work with children as well as for the post te: identity and qualifications of successful applicant verified on day of interview by utiny of appropriate original documents; copies of documents taken and placed on ; where appropriate applicant completed application for DBS disclosure nditional offer of appointment: pre appointment checks Offer of appointment is de conditional on satisfactory completion of the following pre- appointment checks I, for non-teaching posts, a probationary period ntity - copies of relevant documents kept in file alifications - copied of relevant documents kept in file mission to work in UK, if required certificate - where appropriate satisfactory DBS certificate received Barred list - person is not prohibited from taking up the post ldcare(Disqualification) Regulations 2009 - For staff who work in childcare provision who are directly concerned with the management of such provision, the school ds to ensure that appropriate checks are carried out to ensure that individuals ght up in these regulations are not disqualified under the Childcare (Disqualification) gulations 2009. alth - the candidate is medically fit hibition - (for teaching posts in any type of school) the teacher has not been uded in the prohibition list or interim prohibition list alified Teacher Status (QTS) - (for teaching posts in maintained schools) the teacher obtained QTS or is exempt from the requirement to hold QTS (for teaching posts in colleges) the teacher has obtained a Post Graduate Certificate of Education (PGCE) Certificate of Education (Cert.
+Ed) awarded by a higher education institution, or the Teaching Certificate conferred by an awarding body tutory induction (for teachers who obtained QTS after 7 May 1999) ld Protection training and others such as H&S induction, Safe Working Practice, etc.

-CSE Response Checklist
+Appendix 8 CSE Response Checklist